 Do DOs have lower MCAT scores?

 The difference between DO and MD scores is negligible.
 On average, DO scores are between 1 and 3 points lower.
-However, this does not reflect on the ease or difficulty of school or the student performance in either program.
+Generally, DO programs often have slightly lower MCAT scores compared to MD programs.

 Conclusion